radrow/ddtrace/EXAMPLE.md

 follow these instructions, which depend on the language used to write each `gen_server` instance:

-- In the case `gen_server`s implemented in Elixir,  it suffices to add the following line at the top of the file, immediately after `use GenServer`:
+- In the case of `gen_server`s implemented in Elixir, it suffices to add the following line at the top of the file, immediately after `use GenServer`:

   ```elixir